FirestormViewer/phoenix-firestorm/doc/vulkan/reverse-engineering/native-ui-construction-dependencies.md

 ## UI checkpoint status (2026-09-11)

+### End-of-session checkpoint (2026-09-12)

+The user requested a commit and pause after successful validation.
+The live menu opens the original Preferences hierarchy, not the earlier provisional window.
+Latest widget177/177 and native window3/3 pass.
+The viewer link passed through the color/tab work; the final permissions/executable-picker changes have widget and window-target validation, with the executable refreshed separately before commit.
+This checkpoint does not declare complete service wiring or measured parity.
+The older status table below describes the prior checkpoint, not the live hierarchy.

+Default Creation Permissions now opens from the live Viewer tab using original floater_perms_default.xml.
+Source LLFloaterPermsDefault postBuild/refresh/cancel/ onCommitCopy/ok and updateCap were inspected: eight categories, one-time upload migration, no-copy forces transfer, independent acceptance and cancellation, and optional region capability publication.
+The XML has 37 editable settings; three environment permissions are fixed and absent from settings.xml.
+Native ownership uses existing settings plus a child-dialog snapshot and existing persistence callback, with no GL visual calls.
+Test176 covers actual launch callback, migration, copy/transfer enablement, Cancel, failed-save retry and painting.
+Region AgentPreferences capability submission/retries remain open; no native region is currently initialized.
+Accepted defaults are persisted immediately because this native lifecycle has no general shutdown-save hook.

+External Editor Browse now uses the existing native picker worker with an explicit executable kind, rather than the unbound Viewer action handler.
+Source LLFloaterPreference::changeExternalEditorPath on Windows quotes the chosen path and updates ExternalEditor; it does not execute it.
+Native selection does the same, and a Preferences generation rejects callbacks from closed/reopened transactions.
+Test177 covers path quoting, Cancel, stale callback rejection, picker cancellation and accepted settings publication.
+Windows picker code compiled and window tests passed; an interactive executable-picker selection was not exercised automatically.

 This is a user-requested work-in-progress commit, not the Full UI Parity checkpoint.
 The next acceptance gate is full startup UI parity with the original OpenGL behavior and shared source declarations, without GL visual ownership.